 Section 1.
-It is agreed and understood that matters appropriate for negotiation between the parties are policies, practices, and procedures and matters affecting conditions of employment that are more than de minimis as required by Chapter 71, Title 5, U.S. Code and case law.
-The Employer shall give due regard to the obligations imposed by applicable laws, rules, regulations, and this Agreement.
+It is agreed and understood that matters appropriate for negotiation between the parties are policies, practices, and procedures related to working conditions which are within the discretion of Management including, but not limited to, such matters as safety, training, Labor-Management cooperation, methods of adjusting grievances, appeals, leave, promotion plans, details, and other issues; affecting conditions of employment that are more than de minimis as required by Chapter 71, Title 5, U.S. Code and case law.

+Section 2.
+In prescribing directives relating to personnel policies, practices and working conditions, Management will have due regard for the obligation imposed by Chapter 71, Title 5, U.S. Code.
 However, the obligation to meet and negotiate does not include matters excluded by provisions of Article 4 and law as required by Chapter 71, Title 5, U.S. Code.
 This does not preclude the parties from negotiating agreements on the procedures and impact of implementing substantive changes required by law or regulation issued at a higher level.